emacsmirror/sxiv/README.md

 7. What should be the behavior when we open Dired-marked files, then mark files within sxiv?

 ## Limitations
-* Currently falls flat if run in directories with a huge number of images.
 * `sxiv-dired-marked-files-p` doesn't work as intended with non '*' markers (e.g. C or D)

 ## Comparison with [picpocket](https://github.com/johanclaesson/picpocket)